azerothcore/telegram-automated-db-backup/README.md

 ![Telegram automated db backup](icon.png)

 This repo is aimed to provide a python script to make a **daily backup** of your database and upload it into a [Telegram](https://telegram.org) chat.
-In this way you do not need to take care about where to save the backups orbuying any cloud service.
+In this way, you do not need to take care of where to save the backups or buying any cloud service.

-## How it works?
+## How does it work?

 The Python script it's based on:
 - pyrogram
 - unix commands (like mysqldump, zip)

-**Pyrogram** is a python framework which allows you to use your [Telegram](https://telegram.org) account, so with this framework you can send message, files, picture etc. automatically without doing it manually.
+**Pyrogram** is a python framework which allows you to use your [Telegram](https://telegram.org) account, so with this framework you can send a message, files, pictures etc. automatically without doing it manually.

 ### Requirements